 - 1. Requests for funding supplements to existing capital projects; - 2.
 Requests for funding equipment for previously funded projects; - 3.
 Requests to proceed further on projects that have been authorized to proceed to the preplanning or detailed planning stages, but have not been authorized to proceed to the construction stage; - 4.
-Requests for new capital projects; and - 5.
+Requests for new capital projects (improvements, major repairs, renovations, new construction, acquisitions, etc.); and - 5.
 Requests for authorization to enter into new capital leases or to renew existing leases that will soon expire.

 The process set out in these instructions applies regardless of the source of financing, whether it be general fund, nongeneral fund, federal trust fund, state debt, or institutional debt.
-However, projects of all Level III institutions of higher education and of those Level II institutions delegated for capital, that are to be funded 100 percent with institutional funds and for which the institutions do not plan on requesting any future general fund operating support, are exempted.
+However, projects of all Level III institutions of higher education and of those Level II institutions delegated for capital, which are to be funded 100 percent with institutional funds and for which the institutions do not plan on requesting any future general fund operating support, are exempted.